vijpandaturtle/vijpandaturtle/details.md

 ### Facial Expression Classification
 - **Category :** Deep Learning
-- **Description :** Implemented a multi-task learning algorithm for simultaneously performing semantic segmentation and depth-estimation on a autonomous driving dataset.
+- **Description :** Implemented a convolutional neural network from scratch to classify facial expressions.
 - **Tools Used :** Tensorflow Contrib

 ### Script Generation RNN
 - **Category :** Deep Learning, Multi-task Learning, Computer Vision
-- **Description :** Implemented a multi-task learning algorithm for simultaneously performing semantic segmentation and depth-estimation on a autonomous driving dataset.
+- **Description :** Implemented an LSTM model to generate new diagloues for the Simpsons using the low level tensorflow API.
 - **Tools Used :** Tensorflow Contrib

 ### Celebrity Face Generation GAN
 - **Category :** Deep Learning, Multi-task Learning, Computer Vision
-- **Description :** Implemented a multi-task learning algorithm for simultaneously performing semantic segmentation and depth-estimation on a autonomous driving dataset.
+- **Description :** Implemented a generative adversarial network to generate celebrity faces using the low level tensorflow API.
 - **Tools Used :** Tensorflow Contrib

 ### Neural Translation RNN Seq2Seq
-- **Category :** Deep Learning, Multi-task Learning, Computer Vision
+- **Category :** Deep Learning, NLP
-- **Description :** Implemented a multi-task learning algorithm for simultaneously performing semantic segmentation and depth-estimation on a autonomous driving dataset.
+- **Description :** Implemented a sequence-to-sequence encoder decodet network to translate from french to english using the low level tensorflow API.
 - **Tools Used :** Tensorflow Contrib